clydecp/personal-website-react/README.md

 - Projects I've worked on, including descriptions, technologies used, and links to live demos and repositories
 - A contact form to reach out

-## Features

-- **Responsive Design**: Optimized for all screen sizes and devices.
-- **3D Animations**: Using Three.js to add interactive 3D elements to the site.
-- **Smooth Navigation**: Seamless scrolling and navigation between sections.

 ## Tech Stack

 - **Frontend**: React, TypeScript